KPZ fluctuations in the planar stochastic heat equation: Introduction and main results

 Since \eqref{e:uz} is convergence in $L^1$, and not just in law, it holds jointly in all seven parameters $\beta,\nu,\rho,x,y,s,t$.
 For example, with all parameters except $y$ fixed, Theorem \ref{t:process} implies convergence of finite dimensional distributions to those of the top line of the KPZ line ensemble.

-As a result, in the double limit when $t\to \infty$ after the first limit, the planar \Wickordered heat equation converges to the Airy process, see \cite{QS}, \cite{virag2020heat}.
+As a corollary of Theorem \ref{t:process} we conclude that in the double limit when $t\to \infty$ after the first limit, the planar Wick-ordered heat equation converges to the Airy process, see \cite{QS}, \cite{virag2020heat}.
 By linearity, Theorem \ref{t:process} implies convergence for general initial conditions often considered in KPZ.
 The KPZ fixed point appears in the double limit.

-The Feynman-Kac representation makes the proof of Theorem \ref{t:process} transparent and explains the scaling as well.
+The Feynman-Kac representation makes the proof of Theorem \ref{t:process} transparent and explains the $N^{3/2}$ scaling as well.

-\begin{proof}[Proof of Theorem \ref{t:process}] Fix an orthonormal basis of $L^2(\mathbb R^2)$ consisting of bounded continuous functions $\basis_j$, and let This, together with our choice of the noise coupling \eqref{wnrescaled} is compatible with the space-time scaling.
+\begin{proof}[Proof of Theorem \ref{t:process}] \ \\ Fix an orthonormal basis of $L^2(\mathbb R^2)$ consisting of bounded continuous functions $\basis_j$, and let This, together with our choice of the noise coupling \eqref{wnrescaled} is compatible with the space-time scaling.
 It is chosen so that the coordinate representation $\xi_j=\langle \basis_{N,j},\xi_N(\cdot) \rangle=\langle \basis_{j},\xi(\cdot) \rangle$ does not depend on $N$.

 We will solve for $u$ in the basis $\basis_{N,j}$.
 Theorem \ref{t:solution-intro} shows that the solution is basis independent, and, with parameters added in a straightforward way, we can write where $B_N$ is a two-dimensional Brownian bridge ${\rm p}_N\to {\rm q}_N$ in time $N\rho s$ with covariance matrix $\diag(\nu,1)$.
 We couple the bridges on a single probability space $Q$ by writing the limiting spatial and temporal directions separately: